sinc-lab/sincFold/README.md

 ## Reproducible research

-You can run the complete train and test scheme using the following code (in this case set up benchmarkII and fold 0 data partition).
+You can run prepare train and test partitions using the following code (in this case set up ArchiveII and fold 0 data partition).
+The "data/" folder can be found in this repository.

 ```python
 import os